kitextech/kitextech.github.io/_posts/2018-01-15-airborne-wind-energy-literature-january-2018.md

 # Airborne wind energy literature - January 2018

-This is the current KiteX literature list.
-We hope that it might help new entrants to the Airbone wind energy field.
+This is the current KiteX literature list that we have been using internally, we hope that it might be able to help new entrants into the field of Airborne Wind Energy (AWE).
 It should be possible to find the paper/resource based on the title mentioned.
 First a few especially interesting papers.

 ### Literature review